kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 ### Dry-run authorization

-Authorization for dry-run and non-dry-run requests is identitical.
+Authorization for dry-run and non-dry-run requests is identical.
 Thus, to make a dry-run request, the user must be authorized to make the non-dry-run request.

 For example, to run a dry-run `PATCH` for Deployments, you must have the